pixu1980/dout-dev/src/posts/2022-02-25-you-can-express-tags-today.md

 # You can use express tags… TODAY!

-HTML6 is coming, we know it very well, 'cause we're strongly waiting for features like described [here](https://www.htmlgoodies.com/guides/expected-new-features-in-html6/).
+HTML6 is coming, we know it very well, 'cause we're strongly waiting for features like described [here](https://www.htmlgoodies.com/guides/expected-new-features-in-html6/ 'Expected new features in HTML6').

 ## Let's take a look

 Since the introduction of XHTML, naming tags anyway you want is possible and passes HTMl validators.
-Browser engines computes unknown element names as normal a `<div>`.
+Browser engines computes unknown element names as a normal block element.

 Which means you can code HTML like this: